jun-pac/Project-Ulysses/README.md

-# Project Ulysses: Chrome Extension for Improving YouTube Habits
+# Project Ulysses: Reclaim your control over YouTube.

 Project Ulysses is a Chrome extension designed to help users improve their YouTube viewing habits.
-It tracks time spent watching "wasted videos" versus regular videos, and provides users with insights and warnings to promote better time management.

-Additionally, the extension personalizes recommendations using user feedback and preferences, helping users make more informed decisions about their video-watching habits.
+We often find ourselves drawn to videos that we know are a waste of time, lured by short-term gratification.
+Our tool learns your preferences and nudges you toward content you genuinely value.

 ## How to Use